 Instructions

-• Take ham out of the refrigerator 1-2 hours before baking to allow it to come to room temperature.
+• Remove ham from refrigerator 1-2 hours before baking, to allow it to come to room temperature.

 • Preheat oven to 300 degrees F. Remove ham from packaging and throw away the glaze packet and the plastic disk that covers the bone.